 Figure 11.5.1 displays income net of social security, income tax and housing costs by quintile for the various household compositions.
-In contrast to the equivalised gross income quintiles presented in Section 8.3, when equivalised household incomes are net of social security, income tax and housing costs, one adult (65 and over) households no longer have the highest proportion of households within the lowest income quintile (at 43%), instead it is one adult (16-64) with children, with 58% of all households in this category within the lowest income quintile.
-Three and four adults (16-64) households had the lowest proportion of households within the lowest income quintile, just 5.1%.
+In contrast to the equivalised gross income quintiles presented in Section 8.3, when equivalised household incomes are net of social security, income tax and housing costs, one adult (65 and over) households no longer have the highest proportion of households within the lowest income quintile (at 53%).
+Instead it is one adult (16-64) with children, with 61% of all households in this category within the lowest income quintile.
+Three and four adults (16-64) households had the lowest proportion of households within the lowest income quintile.

 Section 8.3 reveals households with two adults (16-64) had the highest proportion of households within the highest gross income quintile.
-However when equivalised household incomes are net of social security, income tax and housing costs as shown in Figure 11.5.1 this is no longer the case and instead households of three and four adults (16-64) had the highest proportion of households within the highest income quintile at 31.9%.
-One adult (16-64) with children had the lowest proportion of households within the highest income quintile at 5.5%.
+However when equivalised household incomes are net of social security, income tax and housing costs as shown in Figure 11.5.1 this is no longer the case and instead households of three and four adults (16-64) had the highest proportion within the highest income quintile at 33%.
+One adult (16-64) with children had the lowest proportion of households within the highest income quintile at 6%.